binary-banter/binary-banter.github.io/content/game-of-life.md

 One thing let to another, and needless to say, this discussion went on to consume weeks of our lives as we tried to find faster and faster solutions.

 This blogpost is a short summary of all the techniques we've tried to speed up Game of Life.

+The source code for this project is available on [GitHub](https://github.com/binary-banter/fast-game-of-life/).

 # Trivial simulation